JordanSpencerWu/TDD-xUnit-Example/README.md

 TEST-DRIVEN DEVELOPMENT BY EXAMPLE BY KENT BECK

-TDD in Python using xUnit
+TDD in Python implementing testing framework called xUnit